Find Affordable College Courses

 Philadelphia, PA

-Temple University landed the #6 spot in the 2023 rankings for the best bachelor’s degree insurance programs.
-Located in the city of Philadelphia, Temple is a public school with a fairly large student population.
+Temple University did quite well in this year’s ranking of the best places for insurance students to get a bachelor’s degree.
+It came in at #6 on the list.
+Located in the city of Philadelphia, Temple is a public college with a fairly large student population.

 After completing their Bachelor's Degree, insurance graduates from Temple carry an average student debtload of $23,362.
 Assuming that a graduate chooses a 10-year repayment plan, the average monthly loan payment is $366.